This content has been updated from previous article on December 1, 2020.

 What is a Codependent Relationship?

 In a codependent relationship, one person sacrifices their personal identity and needs in order to please the other person.
-Far beyond healthy dependency, codependent relationships take clinginess to the extreme and are unhealthy for everyone involved.
+This person is commonly known as the “giver.”
+It is very common for “givers” to have an anxious attachment style.

 The term “codependent relationship” is most closely tied to romantic relationships, such as between spouses.
 However, people can have codependent relationships with parents, siblings, children, friends, and more.
 Codependency can even be found in the workplace.